 • Increased musical memory and immediate performance repertoire

 • Delayed reading to allow time for musical/technical development

 • Development of strong ensemble skills through group learning

 • Positive relationships through parent-teacher-student team approach

-Children can begin Suzuki lessons as early as age 4 1/2, depending upon faculty recommendation.
-Our Suzuki piano program consists of one weekly private lesson and one weekly group class.
+Children can begin Suzuki lessons as early as age 4, depending upon faculty recommendation.
+Our Suzuki program includes one weekly private lesson and one weekly group class.